 Ex-American Reality CFO to Go to Prison for 18 Months

 In Manhattan, a US District Court Judge has sentenced Brian Block to 18 months behind bars.
-Block, who was the CFO of American Reality Capital Properties, was found guilty of fraud when he inflated the financial statements of the real estate investment trust.
+Block, who was the CFO of American Realty Capital Properties, was found guilty of fraud when he inflated the financial statements of the real estate investment trust.

 Prosecutors accused Block of inputting bogus figures when preparing the REIT’s financial reporting.
 He allegedly did this to hide a calculation mistake that occurred in an earlier financial report.

 Following the disclosure of the accounting misstatements, American Realty’s share price plunged, taking with it over $3B of the REIT’s market worth.
-It was in late 2014 that the REIT announced that employees had purposely hid accounting errors.
+It was in late 2014 that the REIT announced that employees had purposely hidden accounting errors.

 The REIT’s ex-chief accounting officer, Lisa McAlister, has also pleaded guilty to charges over this matter.